modie25/ml_f25_project/report/svm_model_report.md

 *Figure A1: Confusion Matrices for SVM - Left: Normalized dataset; Middle: Interactions dataset; Right: PCA dataset*

 The confusion matrices reveal consistent patterns across all three datasets.
 The model performs well on the majority classes (quality 5 and 6), which together represent approximately 82% of the dataset.
 However, the model struggles significantly with minority classes (quality 3, 4, and 8), achieving near-zero precision and recall for these classes.
 This reflects the class imbalance inherent in the dataset, where quality scores 3, 4, and 8 represent only 0.6%, 3.3%, and 1.1% of samples, respectively.

+For the normalized dataset, the model correctly classifies 95 samples of quality 5 and 81 samples of quality 6.
+The PCA dataset shows similar performance with 99 correct classifications for quality 5 and 79 for quality 6, and achieves the best performance for quality 7 with 24 correct classifications.
+The interactions dataset correctly classifies 99 samples of quality 5 and 74 samples of quality 6.

+A common pattern across all datasets is confusion between adjacent quality levels, particularly between classes 5 and 6.
+The normalized dataset misclassifies 34 true quality 5 samples as quality 6, and 35 true quality 6 samples as quality 5.
+The PCA dataset shows 26 misclassifications of quality 5 as 6, and 37 misclassifications of quality 6 as 5.
+The interactions dataset exhibits the highest confusion between these classes, with 27 misclassifications of quality 5 as 6, and 43 misclassifications of quality 6 as 5.
+This pattern suggests that distinguishing between adjacent quality levels remains challenging even with macro F1 optimization.

-The model's conservative predictions for class 7 (high precision but low recall) further highlight the challenge of distinguishing between adjacent quality levels.
+The model's conservative predictions for class 7 (23-24 correct classifications across datasets) further highlight the challenge of distinguishing between adjacent quality levels.
+Classes 3, 4, and 8 show near-complete misclassification, with most instances being predicted as adjacent classes (primarily 4, 5, or 6).

-The normalized and PCA datasets show nearly identical confusion patterns, with both correctly classifying approximately 100-101 samples of quality 5 and 97-99 samples of quality 6.
-The interactions dataset exhibits slightly more confusion between classes 5 and 6, with 42 misclassifications of true quality 6 as quality 5, compared to 27-28 in the other datasets.
-This increased confusion, combined with lower overall accuracy, suggests that the interaction features do not provide additional discriminative power for this classification task.